deepakshingavi/Trade_chat_NLP/README.md

 4. A valid trading chat with most no. of words in `selftext` by an author should be selected to email. e.g. If there are two trading chats for the same with no. of words `selftext` as 51 and 500 then the chat which has no .of words as 500 will be selected in the result.
 5. Token Stemming is not required here as it has known issues like it stems `trading` to `trad`.
+6. The scope of the project is limited to support only JSON data format .